MahaswethaS/Data-Science-Projects/sentiment-keyword-analysis/README.md

-# Product Review Sentiment & Keyword Analysis
+# Product Review : Sentiment Analysis & Keyword Extraction

 This project dives into Flipkart product reviews ( taken from Kaggle) to extract meaningful customer insights.
 By combining sentiment analysis with keyword extraction, we identify which product categories are *loved* by users — and which ones *need attention* — based on their feedback.